Clara Honsinger

-Clara Honsinger (born June 5, 1997) is a former American professional cyclist who last rode for UCI Women's Continental Team in road racing, and Team S&M in cyclo-cross.
+Clara Honsinger (born June 5, 1997) is an American former professional cyclist who last rode for UCI Women's Continental Team in road racing, and Team S&M in cyclo-cross.

 Career

 Honsinger won the 2018 USA Cycling Cyclocross National Championship in the under-23 category held in Louisville, Kentucky.
 On December 15, 2019, she won the USA Cycling Cyclocross National Championship in the women's elite category.
 The race was held at Fort Steilacoom Park in Lakewood, Washington.
 She is the first new USA women's elite category Cyclocross National Champion in 15 years, following the annual victories of Katie Compton since 2004.

 For the 2021 road cycling season, Honsinger joined the team.
 She combined this with a cyclo-cross schedule, riding for the Cannondale–Cyclocrossworld.com team.

 On January 31, 2021, at the élite women's world championship race in Ostend, Belgium, Honsinger placed fourth, 52 seconds behind winner Lucinda Brand of the Netherlands and 33 seconds behind third-placed Denise Betsema, also of the Netherlands.